nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-imap-connector.md

 </td><td colspan="1">

-<div>Password of the email account from which the emails will be fetched.&nbsp;</div>
+<div>Password of the email account from which the emails will be fetched. </div>

 <div>

-&nbsp;

 {{#> callout type='note' }}

-If you have set the 2 steps Verification, you need to generate a dedicated password.&nbsp;
+If you have set the 2 steps Verification, you need to generate a dedicated password.

 {{/callout}}</div>